 Hours: 8:00 am – 6:00 pm, Monday through Friday

 You may print a temporary ID card here.
 Please note, even though there is a lookup field for your student ID, you must use your member ID.

 PacificSource GA Group Benefit Summary and Plan Information

 For additional information or questions contact PacificSource (see above), Human Resources (208-426-1616) or the Graduate College (208-426-3647 or firstname.lastname@example.org).

-When your GA position ends and your insurance termed, you will receive information related to COBRA.
+The GA health insurance coverage ends on the last day of the month of your last day worked (i.e., if the last day worked is May 1-31, insurance ends May 31st).
+When your GA position ends and your insurance termed, you will receive information from PacificSource and a separate packet of information related to COBRA.
 For additional information contact COBRA at 877-355-2760.

 Health Services on campus provides primary care, urgent care, counseling, immunizations and offers additional care that may be included in your plan such as dietitian and massage therapy.